apache/jackrabbit-filevault/src/site/markdown/importmode.md

 Import Mode
 ===========
 The import mode defines how imported content affects existing content in the repository.
-It is controlled by the [ImportOptions][api.ImportOptions] set in the [Workspace Filter](filter.html) and defaults to `REPLACE`.
+It is controlled by the [ImportMode][api.ImportMode] set in the [Workspace Filter](filter.html) and defaults to `REPLACE`.

 <!-- MACRO{toc} -->

 The import mode handling is inconsistent and has many edge cases for the mode `MERGE` and `UPDATE`.
 Therefore FileVault 3.5.0 introduces the new modes `MERGE_PROPERTIES` and `UPDATE_PROPERTIES` (in [JCRVLT-255][JCRVLT-255]) which behave much more predicatable.
-The details are outlined at the [JavaDoc][api.ImportOptions].
+The details are outlined at the [JavaDoc][api.ImportMode].

 Import Mode behaviour on authorizables
 ----------------------------------------------------